TSA reveals ‘Top 10 Catches’ at airports in 2022

 - A gun in an arm sling (Greater Rochester International Airport)

-- A gun hidden inside jars of peanut butter (John F. Kennedy International Airport)
+- A gun was hidden inside jars of peanut butter (John F. Kennedy International Airport)

 - A gun inside a raw chicken (Fort Lauderdale-Hollywood International Airport)